InfernoHex/2020RoboCup/2020Jun/README.md

 2) The issues are that connecting to the robot with the new app is harder
 3) The current version of Frank's code still works
 4) EV3 Classroom | Version 1.1.1 (1.1.1.9481) for Raymond and Samuel and for Frank's version it is Lego Mindstorms Education | 1.4.2 (20180509.1)
+5) We now realise we cant give up on troubleshooting as two moments later everytime we say we cant do it mum finds a way through documents or downloads (depends on your PC or mac)